natewatson999/udp-hub/README.md

 # udp-hub
 UDP-hub is a Node.js module designed to provide a module similar to the dgram module that Node provides natively, with the only difference being that dgram requires the developer to handle IPv4 and IPv6, whearas upd-hub is supposed to allow the developer to handle them as one.
 So rather than making two servers, one for IPv4, and one for IPv6; you can just make one server that can handle both.
 Note that everything in this module is based on IP addresses.
-There is no internal support for domain names or NIC addresses.
-However, there is a set of functions for getting IP addresses from domain names, and a future version will have MAC address support.
+There is no support for NIC addresses, and domain name support is limited.
+Future versions will have MAC address support.

 This module is published under the MIT license.
 A working example that uses the basic features can be found in tester.js.